 About the Arizona Pain Foundation

-The Arizona Pain Foundation, which was started by Arizona Pain Specialists’ physicians Dr. Paul Lynch and Dr. Tory McJunkin organizes community service and charitable events each year as a way of giving back to the Phoenix areas.
-The Arizona Pain Foundation is comprised of Arizona Pain Specialists’ employee volunteers and serves as a way for the employees of Arizona Pain Specialists to give back to those in need –both locally and abroad.
-This nonprofit foundation is funded solely by 5% of all proceeds from the Arizona Pain Specialists eight Phoenix-based clinics in Scottsdale, Chandler, and Glendale, AZ.
+The Arizona Pain Foundation, which was started by Arizona Pain’ physicians Dr. Paul Lynch and Dr. Tory McJunkin organizes community service and charitable events each year as a way of giving back to the Phoenix areas.
+The Arizona Pain Foundation is comprised of Arizona Pain’ employee volunteers and serves as a way for the employees of Arizona Pain to give back to those in need –both locally and abroad.
+This nonprofit foundation is funded solely by 5% of all proceeds from the Arizona Pain eight Phoenix-based clinics in Scottsdale, Chandler, and Glendale, AZ.
 Founded in 2009, the Foundation’s mission is to share the love of God by bringing compassion, healing, and resources to those in need.
 This is accomplished by supporting international missionaries, by supporting local nonprofit community work and by promoting prescription drug abuse resistance to youth in Arizona.